jj1bdx/freebsd-dev-trng/README.md

 the given bits, which is a common practice for accepting TRNG sequences in the FreeBSD crypto device drivers.

+# rndtest(4) strongly recommended

+Compiling rndtest(4) in the kernel is strongly recommended to ensure the quality of feeding.
+The compilation option `-DRNDTEST` in `Makefile.trngdev` is set as default.

-The entropy source is currently indicated as `RANDOM_NET_ETHER`.
+When rndtest(4) is not in use, the entropy source is currently indicated as `RANDOM_NET_ETHER`.
 Set `sysctl kern.random.sys.harvest.ethernet=1` to enable harvesting from the Ethernet traffic.
-See random(4) for the details. *TODO: an entirely new class should be introduced.*
+See random(4) for the details.

+See `rndtest_usage.md` for the rndtest(4) API details.

 ## Version

+* 12-AUG-2015: 0.2.0 (Revise feedtrng to set tty line disciplines, exclusive access)
-* 11-AUG-2015: 0.1.1 (feedtrng revised to accept `/dev/cua*` device name)
+* 11-AUG-2015: 0.1.1 (Revise feedtrng to accept `/dev/cua*` device name)
 * 6-AUG-2015: 0.1.0 (Use Newbus driver, enable rndtest driver hook)
 * 4-AUG-2015: 0.0.5 (fix trng dev code)
 * 30-JUL-2015: 0.0.4 (fix on code)